Recruitment consultants need great people skills and the drive to chase high on-target earnings (OTE) and performance related bonuses

 It may also be worth contacting agencies on a speculative basis.

-On-the-job training is offered to trainee consultants for the first few months.
+On-the-job training is offered to trainee consultants in their first few months.
 Larger firms offer induction or skills training for new staff members entering as trainee recruitment consultants.

 Short courses on specific aspects of the industry, run in-house or by external training providers, may cover:

 Commercial training providers offer short courses specific to the skills required in the industry.
-Personal development training for members is also run by the:
+Personal development training for members is also run by the Chartered Institute of Personnel and Development (CIPD) and the Recruitment & Employment Confederation (REC).

-Professional qualifications are also available through the REC and the CIPD.
-For example, the REC offers the Level 2 Certificate in Recruitment Resourcing (QCF), the Level 3 Certificate in Recruitment Practice (QCF) and the Level 4 Diploma in Recruitment Management (QCF) via the Institute of Recruitment Professionals (IRP).
+For example, REC offers the Level 2 Certificate in Recruitment Resourcing, the Level 3 Certificate in Recruitment Practice, the Level 4 Diploma in Recruitment Management and the Level 5 Diploma in Recruitment Leadership.

-Membership of a professional body such as the CIPD or the IRP is also useful for networking and for access to a range of industry news and resources.
+Membership of a professional body is useful for networking and for access to a range of industry news and resources.

-Recruitment consultants generally start work in the industry as trainees, working in a branch within a small team.
-On-the-job training and mentoring is provided in the first few months.
+Recruitment consultants start work in the industry as trainees, working in a branch within a small team.

 Progression from consultant is usually to senior consultant or account manager.
 Progression to team leader or to managerial positions, such as branch manager, requires additional people management and financial skills.
 For large organisations with many branches, it may be possible to move into area and regional management.

-Membership of the IRP or the CIPD may be useful for career development and networking opportunities.
+Membership of the REC or the CIPD may be useful for career development and networking opportunities.